JacobFV/eggroll-trainer/docs/examples/basic-usage.md

 # Basic Usage Example

-A simple example comparing `SimpleESTrainer` and `EGGROLLTrainer`.
+A simple example comparing `VanillaESTrainer` and `EGGROLLTrainer`.

 ## Overview

 This example demonstrates:
-- Using both SimpleESTrainer and EGGROLLTrainer
+- Using both VanillaESTrainer and EGGROLLTrainer
 - Parameter matching task
 - Comparing performance